japawBlob/data-collection-device/prez.md

 # Goal of project

+To create a logging device used in smart home setup

-Logging temperature, humidity, vibrations
+Monitor temperature, humidity, and vibrations and provide measurements to a connected device via UART

-Measuring time

-Displaying logged data
+Display and store measured values for the user to access

 ---

 # Measuring values

-For temperature and humidity: sensor DHT11
+Sensor DHT11 provides measurements for temperature and humidity

-Internal temperature sensor highly innacurate
+Monitoring temperature using an internal temperature sensor proved highly inaccurate

-Built in accelerometer for virbrations
+Built-in accelerometer AIS226DS is used for measuring vibrations

 ---

 # Measuring time

-Originally wanted to use DS3231 for RTC
+Initially wanted to use an external module DS3231 for RTC

-In application build in RTC is used
+This approach was discarded in favor of built-in RTC on the chip to simplify the design

 ---

 # Displaying logged data

-Data is stored in EEPROM memory
+All logged data is stored on the EEPROM

-Able to be read out using UART in .csv format

-Or directly on display
+It is able to be read out using UART in .csv format or viewed directly on the display

+## UART Communication

+Receiving ```0xdd``` byte sends data in .csv format

+Receiving ```0xcc``` byte clears all stored data

 ---